Intensive Outpatient Programs in Pennsylvania

 Depending on the program schedule, you will head to the treatment center for programming three to five days each week.
 Therapies commonly used in IOPs include:

-Traditional therapies like cognitive-behavioral therapy, acceptance and commitment therapy, dialectical behavior therapy, and family therapy.
+- Traditional therapies: Traditional therapies include cognitive-behavioral therapy, acceptance and commitment therapy, dialectical behavior therapy, and family therapy.
 These therapies help you learn to think and behave in healthier ways and address a variety of underlying issues behind the addiction.

-Complementary therapies like art or music therapy, restorative yoga, mindfulness meditation and outdoor adventure therapy.
-Complementary therapies help you develop greater self-awareness, express difficult emotions and experiences, increase self-esteem and self-confidence and look at old problems in new ways.
+- Complementary therapies: Complementary therapies include art or music therapy, restorative yoga, mindfulness meditation, and outdoor adventure therapy.
+Complementary therapies help you develop greater self-awareness, express difficult emotions and experiences, increase self-esteem and self-confidence, and look at old problems in new ways.

-- Address the underlying issues issues of the addiction
+- Address the underlying issues of the addiction

 - Identify and change dysfunctional patterns of thinking and behaving